 Next, we identified the adaptive-emergent quadrant.
 This is the quadrant of experimentation and learning.
 It's the quadrant of exploring and creating new markets.
 It's the quadrant of Lean Startup.
 The quadrant of innovation.
 It's the quadrant of Gartner Mode Two.
-This quadrant is characterized by small, independent teams, with very few-if anydependencies between them.
+This quadrant is characterized by small, independent teams, with very few-if any dependencies between them.
 Teams in this quadrant are funded to solve problems, not to deliver specific requirements within time, cost, and scope constraints.
+These are the kinds of teams that can go super-fast, but you don't necessarily know where they're going to land.
+What you're looking for here is disruption and new markets.